RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch: RLx2: Rigging the Lottery in DRL

 \subsubsection{Dynamic-capacity Buffer}

-Off-policy algorithms use a replay buffer to store collected data and train networks with sampled batches from the buffer, and their performance generally improves with increased replay capacity \cite{fedus2020revisiting}.
-However, off-policy algorithms with unlimited-size replay buffers can suffer from policy inconsistency due to inconsistent multi-step targets and mismatched training data, which we discuss below.
+The second component of RLx2 for robust value learning is a novel dynamic buffer scheme for controlling data inconsistency.
+Off-policy algorithms use a replay buffer to store collected data and train networks with sampled batches from the buffer.
+Their performances generally improve when larger replay capacities are used \citep{fedus2020revisiting}.
+However, off-policy algorithms with unlimited-size replay buffers can suffer from policy inconsistency due to the following two aspects.

-(i) \emph{Inconsistent multi-step targets: } In off-policy algorithms with multi-step TD targets, the value function is updated to minimize the squared loss in Eq. (\ref{eq:value_loss}) by sampling transitions in replay buffer, i.e., reward sequence $r_t, r_{t+1}, \cdots, r_{t+n}$ collected during training.
-However, the fact that the policy can evolve during training means the data in the replay buffer, which is used to form Monte-Carlo approximation of the current policy $\pi$, may be collected with a different behavior policy $b$.
-As a result, the policy inconsistency error in Eq. (\ref{eq:nstep_gap} may be enlarged, leading to inaccuracy estimation.
+(i) \emph{Inconsistent multi-step targets: } In off-policy algorithms with multi-step TD targets, the value function is updated to minimize the squared loss in Eq. (\ref{eq:value_loss}) on transitions sampled from the replay buffer, i.e., the reward sequence $r_t, r_{t+1}, \cdots, r_{t+n}$ collected during training.
+However, the fact that the policy can evolve during training means that the data in the replay buffer, used for Monte-Carlo approximation of the current policy $\pi$, may be collected under a different behavior policy $b$ \citep{DBLP:journals/corr/abs-1901-07510, fedus2020revisiting}.
+As a result, it may lead to a large policy inconsistency error in Eq. (\ref{eq:nstep_gap}), causing inaccurate estimation.

-(ii) \emph{Mismatched training data:} In practice, the agent minimizes the value loss $\widehat{\mathcal{L}}(\theta)$ with respect to the sampled value of mini-batch $\mathcal{B}_t$, which is given as
+(ii) \emph{Mismatched training data:} In practice, the agent minimizes the value loss $\widehat{\mathcal{L}}(\theta)$ with respect to the sampled value in mini-batch $\mathcal{B}_t$, given by

-Compared to Eq. (\ref{eq:value_loss}, the difference between the distribution of transitions in the mini-batch $\mathcal{B}_t$ and that of current policy also leads to a mismatch.
+Compared to Eq. (\ref{eq:value_loss}), the difference between the distribution of transitions in the mini-batch $\mathcal{B}_t$ and the true transition distribution induced by the current policy also leads to a mismatch in the training objective \citep{fujimoto2019off}.
+Indeed, our analysis in Appendix~\ref{ap:buffer_analysis} shows that training performance is closely connected to policy consistency.

-The off-policy issue may be exacerbated by sparse training due to using smaller models.
-To tackle these issues, we propose a dynamic-capacity buffer to reduce the policy gap based on the policy distance of the collected data.
-The formal scheme is given in Algorithm \ref{alg:dynamic_buffer}.
-Specifically, we introduce the following policy distance measure to evaluate the inconsistency of data in the buffer, i.e.,
+Motivated by our analysis, we introduce a dynamically-sized buffer to reduce the policy gap based on the policy distance of the collected data.
+The formal scheme is given in Algorithm~\ref{alg:dynamic_buffer}.
+We introduce the following \emph{policy distance measure} to evaluate the inconsistency of data in the buffer, i.e.,

-where $\mathcal{B}_0$ denotes the oldest mini-batch of the replay buffer and $\pi$ is the current policy.
-If this measure is below a certain pre-specified threshold, we enlarge the buffer.
-Otherwise, we replace the oldest data with the newly collected samples.